 New Orleans is a city that I love.
 I don’t presently live there but visit as often as I may.
 A city steeped in old world traditions, superstitions and architecture.
 New Orleans is a small big city.
 Most anything that you desire, can found within its boundaries.
 Even some things that you don’t want to find.

 I think that it is also a city that, at times, is misunderstood.
 There is so much more heart and soul in the city, that has nothing to do with Bourbon Street or Mardi Gras.
-The history that is immersed in the city, is every where you look.
+History that is immersed in the city, is every where you look.
 The city has over 45 museums.
 What an easy way to immerse yourself in history, art, culture, nature, music and multicultural museums.
 There is something for everyone.
 There is even a Museum of Death.
 Huh?

 My friend from California came for a visit.
 I picked her up from the airport and we started our brief stay, before heading back to Alabama.
 We managed a fast-track, highlights only, through the city.
 I introduced my friend to a couple of New Orleans standards and a few of my favorites.

-The walk around Jackson Square is a discovery of its own.
+Walking around Jackson Square is a discovery of its own.
 You can meander slowly between artists, mimes, musicians, and more.
 The Square is a good place to start your journey.
 From Cafe Du Monde walk straight across the street to the right of the square.
 Several shops offer a host of gifts and souvenirs.
 A great place to buy early gifts.

-No evening out in New Orleans, is complete without a stop in a hideaway bar.
-The Loa Bar in the International House Hotel is a perfect place to end an evening or start on the way out.
-It is a small sexy bar perfect for a quiet conversation.
-The bartenders are well versed on a hand crafted cocktail.
-This is probably a good spot to while away an afternoon when its raining outside.
-Or maybe we should go there, now.
+In conclusion, no evening out in New Orleans, is complete without a stop in a hideaway bar.
+Loa Bar in the International House Hotel is a perfect place to end an evening or start on the way out.
+To say nothing of the small sexy bar perfect for a quiet conversation with your love.
+Loa’s bartenders are well versed on a hand crafted cocktail and know how to shake.